Chymyst/chymyst-core/docs/chymyst-core.md

 To facilitate this control, `Chymyst Core` implements the thread pool feature.

-Each RS uses two thread pools: a thread pool for running reactions (`reactionPool`) and a thread pool for emitting molecules and deciding new reactions (`sitePool`).
+Each RS uses a thread pool for running reactions (the `reactionPool`) and a single, dedicated thread for deciding new reactions (the `schedulerExecutor`).

-By default, these two thread pools are statically allocated and shared by all RSs.
+By default, the reaction pools is statically allocated and shared by all RSs.

-Users can create custom thread pools and specify, for any given RS,

-- on which thread pool the decisions will run;
-- on which thread pool each reaction will run.
+Users can create custom thread pools and specify, for any given RS, on which thread pool each reaction will run.

 ## Creating a custom thread pool